nlee0212/BLEnD/README.md

 This is the official repository of **BLEnD: A Benchmark for LLMs on Everyday Knowledge in Diverse Cultures and Languages** (Submitted to NeurIPS 2024 Datasets and Benchmarks Track).

+Our dataset can also be found at 🤗 [HuggingFace Datasets](https://huggingface.co/datasets/nayeon212/BLEnD).

 ## About
 ![BLEnD Construction & LLM Evaluation Framework](main_figure.png)